openpatch/hyperbook/website/book/configuration/page.md

 ---
-name: Anatomy of a Page
+name: Page Configuration
 index: 1
 ---

-## Anatomy of a Page
+# Page Configuration

 A page is a markdown file.
 It consists of a frontmatter and a content.